kubernetes-sigs/kueue/keps/1284-cluster-queue-stop/README.md

 ### Notes/Constraints/Caveats
-Managing the Reservation canceling and Eviction of workloads in other queues from the same cohort that are potentially borrowing resources form the stopped queue adds a considerable amount of complexity while having a limited added value, therefore these cases are not covered in this first iteration.
+Managing the Reservation canceling and Eviction of workloads in other queues from the same cohort that are potentially borrowing resources from the stopped queue adds a considerable amount of complexity while having a limited added value, therefore these cases are not covered in this first iteration.

 ### Risks and Mitigations